meteokid/python-rpn/README_version_convention.md

 > As long as the first 2 digits (`M.m-b`) are the same, model usage should
 > remain the same for end user.

 Development Versions
 --------------------

 Previously only release (production ready) versions were distributed, development code was living in some developer's directory.
-From version 4.2 on, development versions are packaged and distributed for easier code sharing among main developers and potiential use by user needing the latest developments.
+From version 4.2 on, development versions are packaged and distributed for easier code sharing among main developers and potential use by user needing the latest developments.

 The new naming convention for development versions is as follow